tsy24/tp/docs/DeveloperGuide.md

 #### How `CommandResult` is changed

-As NurseyBook has to support the display of two different lists (contacts vs task), each `CommandResult` object will now store the information which list should be displayed to the user.
+As nursey book has to support the display of two different lists (contacts vs task), each `CommandResult` object will now store the information which list should be displayed to the user.

 The following class diagram shows the changes made to the `CommandResult` class.
 Each `CommandResult` has an enum that specifies the type of display.

-* `CommandResult#ListDisplayChange.PERSON` — Specifies the elderly/contact list to be displayed after the current command execution
+* `CommandResult#ListDisplayChange.ELDERLY` — Specifies the elderly list to be displayed after the current command execution
 * `CommandResult#ListDisplayChange.TASK` — Specifies the task list to be displayed after the current command execution
 * `CommandResult#ListDisplayChange.NONE` — Specifies the type of displayed list should not change after the current command execution